CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 Note also that data is only sent one byte at a time, followed by the acknowledgement bit.

-To read, a similar precess is followed, but two steps are needed (See figs 8 and 11 in the datasheet).
+To read, a similar process is followed, but two steps are needed (See figs 8 and 11 in the datasheet).
 First, we send to the I2C bus the device address (7 bits and R/W bit set to W), followed by the value of the pointer register to indicate what we would want to read.
 The microcontroller would then send another start signal.
 The next part involves sending again to the I2C bus the device address, but this time with the R/W bit set to R.